-*** Juliet is now appearing as Die Königin der Nacht in Die Zauberflöte with Hamburger Kammeroper in Hamburg, Germany from now until June 2020.
-Please see the CALENDAR tab for specific dates.***
+*** Juliet 's appearance as Die Königin der Nacht in Die Zauberflöte with Hamburger Kammeroper in Hamburg, Germany is currently on hold due to Covid-19.***

 American and Italian soprano, Juliet Petrus, is recognized for her effortless coloratura and is steadily making her mark as a versatile and captivating performer in the world of recital, concert and opera.